jgru-mars/SeniorProject/README.md

     % python manage.py migrate polls
     % python manage.py migrate

 This creates your tables but not your values in the tables.
-You must run SQLAccess.py to create the data values for the tables.
+You must run loadData to create the data values for the tables.

-Navigate to mysite/mysite and run SQL access:
+While still in mysite directory run this command.

-    % python SQLAccess.py
+    % python manage.py runscript loadData

 ### How to run: